SaadBarhrouj/-Basic-Student-Management-Page-/README.md

    - Start your local server (e.g., using XAMPP or WAMP)
    - Access the project in your browser at \`http://localhost/basic-student-management-page\`

+## Future Enhancements 🌟

+This project will be completed and improved by also adding a French version, making it bilingual.

 ## Contribution Guidelines 🤝